New Year Plan: It's That Time Again

-  If, on the other hand, you are serious about changing the future you, then what you need to do is craft a detailed plan, that includes the following essential elements:
+If, on the other hand, you are serious about changing the future, then what you need to do is craft a detailed plan that includes the following essential elements:

-1. What, specifically, do you want to change?
-I know that sound obvious, but the more explicit you are about what you want to change, the better your chances are of actually achieving the desired result.
+I know that sounds obvious, but the more explicit you are about what you want to change, the better your chances are of actually achieving the desired result.
 For example, do you want to just “lose weight,” or do you want to improve your health, strength, stamina, and the appearance of your body?
-You can drop ten pounds by starving yourself, and wind up feeling like dirt.
+You can drop ten pounds by starving yourself and wind up feeling like dirt.
 So, be specific about what you want to change.

-2. What does the end result look like?
 For example, do you see yourself with “ripped” abdomen muscles, Michelle Obama arms, and a firm rump?
-Or do you just see yourself wearing a size 10 dress or 34 inch belt?
+Or do you just see yourself wearing a size 10 dress or 34-inch belt?
 This level of detail will make a great deal of difference when it comes to step number three.

-3. How will you bring about the change?
 Resist the urge to jump right to this step.
-Too many people begin with only a vague notion of what they want to do (e.g., lose weight), and end up paying for a month of Nutrisystem before they’ve even thought about the end result.
+Too many people begin with only a vague notion of what they want to do (e.g., lose weight) and end up paying for a month of Nutrisystem before they’ve even thought about the end result.

 So, you don’t need to lose weight.
 Good for you.
 You are in the minority (and I personally envy you).
 However, the three steps outlined above are still absolutely just as helpful for whatever change you hope to bring about.

-1. What do you want to change?
-Is it just your bedroom, or the living room and kitchen, or the garage, or the whole house?
+- What do you want to change?
+Is it just your bedroom, the living room, and kitchen, or the garage, or the whole house?
 Narrow it down.

-2. What does the end result look like?
-Do you want a bedroom like Martha Stewart lives there, or do you just want all the dirty clothes off the floor and a made bed?
+- What does the end result look like?
+Do you want a bedroom that looks like Martha Stewart lives there, or do you just want all the dirty clothes off the floor and a made bed?
 It makes a big difference.

-3. How will you bring about the change?
+- How will you bring about the change?
 Are you going to do it all by yourself, or do you need the help, support, and cooperation of a roommate/family member?
 Are you going to transform everything in one big blast, or will you make little changes over time?
-Will you spend money for a professional organizer/decorator, or will you do your own research and purchasing?
+Will you spend money on a professional organizer/decorator, or will you do your own research and purchasing?